donjude-eng/brad-js/README.md

  a: We can reassign using variable var or let
 =======
 master
+07: Variable
+ a: 2e can reassign using variable var or let master b:Variable name (letter, -, number and &.

  08-Datatypes
  a - primitive data types
  b: Reference data types